 *Private selection bottlings state the date distilled, dumped, and bottled as of mid 2019.

 Recommendation: Those seeking a full-flavored, more “true to the barrel” sipping experience should find a lifelong companion with Russell’s Reserve Single Barrel Bourbon.
-While (sigh) not full-barrel proof (What’s up with that, Campari?), it’s bottled only five points away from barrel-entry proof (115 to 110).
+While not full-barrel proof (What’s up with that, Campari?), it’s bottled only five points away from barrel-entry proof (from 115 to 110).
 It’s also non-chill filtered.
 I’ll spare you the science of chill filtration (Google is your friend), but essentially it’s a cosmetic process producers employ to beautify whiskey.
 The downside is a thinner mouthfeel, and many argue thinner flavor as well.
 Fortunately, with Russell’s Reserve Single Barrel you don’t have to worry about that.

 Russell’s Reserve Single Barrel Rye

-Building on the success of 2013’s Russell’s Reserve Single Barrel Bourbon and Eddie Russell’s new fascination with rye whiskey (thanks largely to his son Bruce Russell), 2015 welcomed another rye expression to the lineup – Russell’s Reserve Single Barrel Rye.
-Whereas Wild Turkey 101 Rye became a bartender’s secret weapon, and Russell’s Reserve 6-year Rye an everyman’s balanced easy sipper, Russell’s Reserve Single Barrel Rye targets the savvy rye whiskey consumer looking for a unique experience from each fresh cork pop.
+Building on the success of 2013’s Russell’s Reserve Single Barrel Bourbon, and Eddie Russell’s new fascination with rye whiskey (thanks largely to his son Bruce Russell), 2015 welcomed another rye expression to the lineup – Russell’s Reserve Single Barrel Rye.
+Whereas Wild Turkey 101 Rye became a bartender’s secret weapon, and Russell’s Reserve Six-Year Rye an everyman’s balanced easy sipper, Russell’s Reserve Single Barrel Rye targets the savvy rye whiskey consumer looking for a unique experience from each fresh cork pop.

 Age: No age stated (reportedly six to eight years)

 Chill Filtration: No